jarodra/spotify-auto-discovery/README.md

     SPOTIFY_USER=""
     DISCOVER_WEEKLY_ID=""

-## Uses
+## First uses
-Call the program and will autostart the token auth.
+On the first time call the program and it will prompt a URI.
-It will possibly fails due token expiration.
-In this case will be prompted.
+Copy, paste it, and paste it back to your terminal.
+It will create a .cache file with the access token, and it will refresh authomaticaly.
+The following steps should be done after the .cache file has been created.

+# Following uses
+For single uses:

     python main.py

+For image deployment there's a Dockerfile with an alpine distribution.
+This Dockerfile has a cron job authomatized to run the python script once every Monday at 8:00.

+    docker build --tag spotify-auto-discovery .
+    docker run spotify-auto-discovery